vialabdusp/data-science/python-tutorial/python-tutorial.md

 print("Comments worked!")
 ```

+    Comments worked!

 ## Python Data Structures

 A data structure is a way of organizing data in the computer memory.
 Most languages allow more complicated composite types to be recursively constructed starting from basic types.

 ### 1. Variables